cristopulos/18sh/readme.md

 Has the player or company move the specific amount of money to the target.

-A company must be floated before its cash can be handled (see `float` below).
+A company or player must be defined before its cash can be handled (see `float` and `player` below).

 Doing one of these: